YazeedAlKhalaf/theme_mode_builder/README.md

 And the theme will change instantly given you followed the steps above correctly 🎉.

-To check if the current theme is dark or not, you use this simple call:
+### Finally, To check if the current theme is dark or not, you use this simple call:

 ```dart
 final bool isDarkTheme = ThemeModeBuilderConfig.isDarkTheme();